pdoehle/swc-notes/unix_shell.md

 - What happened?

-- Remember that the shell expands wildcards first before executing commands.
+- Remember that the shell expands wild cards first before executing commands.
 Here's how to fix it:

 ```bash
 $ find . -name '*.txt'